damir-kozhamkulov/Comp641/README.md

-# CSUN COMP 641 Final Project: LAUSD Edulytix
+# COMP 641 - Final Project: LAUSD Edulytix

 ## Group Members: Damir Kozhamkulov, Lucas Troutman, Diego Arteaga, Cody Laurie

 ## Project Description

-This is a group project for CSUN Comp641 our goal is to build a classification model for CAASPP data involving school budget information
+This is a group project for CSUN COMP 641.
+Our goal is to build a classification model for LAUSD school data involving test scores, geographic location data, and budget information.

 ### Datasets Used